hyperledger/identus-docs/documentation/docs/identus/cloud-agent/authentication.md

 Keycloak supports various identity protocols, including OAuth 2.0 and OpenID Connect, making it a versatile solution for securing modern web applications.

-The PRISM Cloud Agent utilizes the following Keycloak features:
+The Cloud Agent utilizes the following Keycloak features:

 - Authentication with JWT Token with a configured flow according to the [ADR](https://staging-docs.atalaprism.io/adrs/adr/20230527-use-keycloak-and-jwt-tokens-for-authentication-and-authorisation-to-facilitate-multitenancy-in-cloud-agent/)